joeroaden/react-calculator/README.md

 ---
 ## Description

 _A REACT calculator application not using a library for calculations.
-This project was build with npx-react-app and has custom styling_
+This project was built with custom functions for calculations, reducers and has custom styling_
 ---
 ## Setup and Installation Requirements